-2. Can I sue my landlord for bed bugs?
+Can I sue my landlord for bed bugs?

 Yes.
-Renters who enter into a lease agreement for a unit that ends up having an ongoing bed bug infestationmay file a claim against their landlord(s) and property management company if theirnegligent actions caused or failed to prevent the existence ofa bed bug infestation.
+Renters who enter into a lease agreement for a unit that ends up having an ongoing bed bug infestation may be able to file a claim against their landlord(s) and property management company if negligent actions or other improper behavior caused or failed to prevent the existence of a bed bug infestation.
 To determine if you have a valid claim against your landlord and/or property management company, contact our experienced bed bug lawyers today for a free consultation.

-3. I stayed in a hotel room that I think may have had bed bugs.
+I stayed in a hotel room that I think may have had bed bugs.
 Do I need to throw everything away?

 You should notify hotel management about the incident, including providing them with your room number.
 It is important you take down the name and contact information of the individual the report was made with.
 You should also report the incident to the applicable department of health.

 It is common for people who think they came in contact with a bed bug infestation to discard of the belongings they brought with them to the infested room out of fear of spreading the infestation.
 If you decide to discard of any belongings it is important you prepare a detailed, itemized list of each item discarded and if possible, take photographs of the items prior to discard.

 Alternatively, you may be able to prevent spreading the infestation into your home by washing and drying the items in the hottest water possible and by putting any affected items in a dryer for 30 minutes (at least) on high heat to kill the bed bugs.

-4. Can I sue a hotel for bed bugs?
+Can I sue a hotel for bed bugs?

 Yes.
 If you came in contact with a bed bug infestation during a recent hotel stay you may be able to sue and recover damages for your injuries.
 An experienced bed bug lawyer will be able to advise you on your options.
 Contact our office today for a free consultation.

-5. How do I get rid of bed bugs, and how long do their bites last?
+How do I get rid of bed bugs, and how long do their bites last?

 The best way to get rid of a bed bug infestation in by treating the contaminated items with high treatments or discarding of the contaminated items prior to bringing them into your home.